-1. On your project's home page, select Profile Library.
-The table shows all profiles in your project.

-Note: Profiles must first be added to your project as "allowed profiles".
-It is not possible to compare profiles before you have added them to your project.

-3. On the Profile Compare screen, select the versions of each profile to compare.
+- 1. On your project's home page, select Profile Library.
+The table shows all profiles in your project. - 2.
+Choose a profile from each of the sets of profiles and click Compare selected profiles. - Note: Profiles must first be added to your project as "allowed profiles".
+It is not possible to compare profiles before you have added them to your project. - 3.
+On the Profile Compare screen, select the versions of each profile to compare.